 - Be fined or face years in jail

-Attend a seminar, webinar, workshop, or executive briefing presented by an expert with practical experience.
-We give examples throughout.
+We offer a presentation, seminar, workshop, or executive briefing on this topic by an expert with practical experience.
+We also offer an eCourse on request.

-- Get an overview of IT or cyber law and know what practical action to take.
+- Get an overview of IT or cyber law (including the ECT Act, RICA, PAIA, and POPI) and know what practical action to take.

 - Get expert practical legal advise and guidance, but use your resources.